calvinchengkw/calvinchengkw.github.io/_pages/research.md

 ## Social protection, benefit and transfer programmes

-Effective social protection systems help people live out their lives to their fullest capabilities.
-In this area, I am interested in how policies can help restore greater choice and autonomy to people to participate in social and economic life -- as well as the design and implementation of social transfer policies, including incentive mechanisms and financing.
+I am interested in how social protection and transfer programmes can help restore greater choice and autonomy for people to choose the social and economic lives they want to live.
+I am also interested in the policy design considerations of social transfer policies, including incentive mechanisms, targeting, and financing.

 I have worked on the <a href="https://www.isis.org.my/wp-content/uploads/2019/08/Bantuan-Sara-Hidup-Design-Considerations-fina.pdf">policy design considerations</a> of Malaysia's unconditional cash transfer programme (currently Sumbangan Tunai Rahmah, previously variously named BR1M, BSH, BPN) since 2018.
 This includes design aspects related to beneficiary <a href="https://www.isis.org.my/2018/09/13/making-br1m-work/">targeting,</a> coverage, benefit adequacy, and implementation of both the flagship transfer programme, as well as the <a href="https://www.isis.org.my/2020/04/02/evaluating-the-bpn-bsh-cash-transfers-in-the-%e2%80%8bprihatin%e2%80%8b-stimulus-package/">"crisis"</a> measures introduced in economic stimulus measures in 2020-2021.